FlorenzoBauer/whats-is-cooking/README.md

 # Reflection:

 Our biggest obstacle was using JS Promises to collect data from an API using .fetch().
 If you're doing this for the first time in a proper app, it's a little more difficult than it seems.
 Getting this figured out was a big win.
-Getting all the tests figured out and keeping files organized, which also kept us busy.
+Getting all the tests figured out and keeping files organized kept us busy.

+---
+<p align="right">(<a href="#readme-top">back to top</a>)</p>